moricho/moricho.github.io/index.md

 - Medium: [https://medium.com/@ikeda.morito](https://medium.com/@ikeda.morito)

 ## Employment History
+- Augast 2020: __software engineer intern at Cybozu__
+  - designed and implemented an automatic PVC resizer (Kubernetes CustomController) from scratch and publish it as OSS: [pvc-autoresizer](https://github.com/topolvm/pvc-autoresizer)
+    -  `pvc-autoresizer` is an automatic volume resizer that edits PVCs if they have less than the specified amount of free filesystem capacity.
+    - implemented a Reconciler.
+For more detail: [pvc-autoresizer/docs/design.md](https://github.com/topolvm/pvc-autoresizer/blob/master/docs/design.md)
+    - implemented a Prometheus client used in `pvc-autoresizer` to collect logs from kubelet.
-- December, 2019 - January 2020: __software engineer intern at AbemaTV__
+- December, 2019 - January, 2020: __software engineer intern at AbemaTV__
   - belonged to Ad Association of AbemaTV and participated in launch of a new big feature
   - developed a few microservices in Go on Kubernetes
   - improved observability, planned load test and built load environment for more production ready microservice.